davidbstein/ubuntu-focus-watcher/README.md

-quick linus script. watch the current focus and log / alert as appropriate.
+quick linux script. watch the current focus and log / alert as appropriate.